political-analysis/political-analysis-the-blog/political-analysis-the-blog.md

 I am sharedassumptions.
 I am starting this blog, a blog which I hope will become a community effort.
 This blog aims to provide unbiased political analysis based on rigid adherence to the methodology of reason, while still having fun.

 A bit more about me.
 I am an American.
 I am white.
 I don't identify as any gender.
 I don't identify as belonging to any political party.
 I belong to no political organization.
 I have no financial incentive in this work.
-I consider myself personally secure in most likely political futures.
 I have no agendas to push other than the agenda of publishing political analysis based on rigid adherence to the methodology of reason, and the agenda of having fun.
 I am choosing not to provide many specific details about myself, because I want the focus in analyzing my posts to be on the content and not on me.

 For those reading who know me, please don't disclose publicly that I am sharedassumptions, and please don't tell others that I am sharedassumptions.
 I would like to be the one to share that information.
 Thank you.